otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   C
     64 bytes

-  V (SCALAR)
+  V (SCALAR / MPI)
     Either 56 or 80 bytes of data, depending on whether this is an ECDH or DH proof.
-The data should be interpreted as a SCALAR in the corresponding group.
+The data should be interpreted as a SCALAR for ECDH and an MPI for DH.
 ```

 ### Encoded Messages